Work-in-Progress Contest

 Guidelines:

-Submit the first 25 pages of your WIP (.doc, .docx) and answers to the following questions in the same document:
+Submit up to the first 25 pages of your WIP (.doc, .docx) and answers to the following questions in the same document:

 Entries will be judged on originality, emotional resonance, and the author’s vision of the work they'd like to create.
 Please keep your name off all attachments.
 Share who you are as a creative, without disclosing your name.